Carol Platt Liebau

-Manager, External Affairs
+Senior Manager, External Affairs

 Isabel graduated cum laude from the University of Connecticut in 2017, and completed a master’s degree in Public Administration in 2018.
 A former Yankee intern, Isabel involved herself in politics during her time at UConn and held several internship positions including positions at the ACLU of CT and the Democracy Fund in Washington D.C.

 Marc E. Fitch